Gated Linear Attention Transformers with Hardware-Efficient Training: Introduction

 \section{Introduction}

-Transformers with softmax attention \citep{vaswani2017attention} enjoy efficient parallel training but suffer from quadratic (in sequence length) complexity for both training and inference, thus motivating more RNN-like models that allow for linear-time sequence modeling.
-Linear attention Transformers, which replace the softmax attention mechanism with a simple dot product over (possibly transformed) key/query vectors, has emerged as a promising alternative to classic softmax attention \citep{katharopoulos2020transformers,choromanski2020rethinking,kasai-etal-2021-finetuning,peng2021random}.
-An attractive property of linear attention Transformers is that they admit a ``recurrent form'' in which they can be formulated as an RNN with 2D hidden states that are additively updated at each time step \citep{katharopoulos2020transformers}.
-This recurrent form is especially useful since the entire history can be compressed into the matrix-valued hidden state, thus eliminating the need to maintain and attend over a KV cache during inference.
-For training, linear attention Transformers also admit a sub-quadratic ``chunk-wise parallel form'' which divides the sequence into non-overlapping chunks and performs (serial) inter-chunk recurrent computations followed by (parallel) intra-chunk computations \citep{GAU,sun2023retentive,VQ-Transformer}, thus (partially) maintaining parallel training.
+Transformers with softmax attention \citep{vaswani2017attention} enjoy efficient parallel training but suffer from quadratic (in sequence length) complexity, thus motivating more RNN-like models that allow for linear-time sequence modeling.
+Linear attention, which replaces the exponential similarity function with a simple dot product over (possibly transformed) key/query vectors, has emerged as a promising alternative to classic softmax attention \citep{katharopoulos2020transformers,performer,kasai-etal-2021-finetuning,peng2021random}.
+An attractive property of linear attention is that it admits a ``recurrent form'' in which it can be formulated as a linear RNN with 2D hidden states \citep{katharopoulos2020transformers}, thus enabling linear-time inference.
+For training, linear attention also admits a subquadratic ``chunkwise parallel form'' which divides the sequence into non-overlapping chunks and performs (serial) inter-chunk recurrent computations followed by (parallel) intra-chunk computations \citep{GAU,sun2023retentive,VQ-Transformer}, thus (partially) maintaining parallel training.
+However, existing algorithms for linear attention are not I/O aware and thus, in practice, slower than optimized implementations of softmax attention \cite{flashattention1,flashattention2} on moderate sequence lengths.